johnnyw66/SAP2/README.md

 ----

 Java 8 (I used java version "1.8.0_60" - major version 52 and 1.11 - major version 55) on Mac OS X 10.15 (Catalina) - August 2021

+To run LogiSim - just type the command **java -jar logisim-evolution-3.5.0-all.jar** from a terminal.